penrose/penrose/packages/docs-site/docs/ref/style/usage.md

 predicate_name (argument_list)
 ```

-where elements of `argument_list` can refer to objects declared in `list_object_declarations`, or be other predicate applications.
-The types must still match, allowing subtyping.
+where elements of `argument_list` can refer to variables declared in `list_object_declarations`.

+Just as in the Substance program, the types must still match, up to subtyping.

 Optionally, one can give an alias to a predicate application: